 Ardith Baerveldt, Ph.D., C.Psych.
+Mandy Fulton, Ph.D., C.Psych.

-The "Get up and Go" Persistent Pain Service serves children and youth (aged 12 to 18 years) who have been impacted socially, emotionally, physically, and academically by chronic/persistent pain (e.g., missing school on a regular basis, withdrawing from friends, social activities and other interests, reduced physical function and participation, experiencing increased stress and/or symptoms of anxiety and depression) and who have expressed readiness for an intensive 4 week rehabilitation service.
-This is the first in-patient, interdisciplinary persistent pediatric pain service in Canada.
-Since pain is a complex phenomenon, a variety of approaches to treatment are required to help clients achieve their goals.
-A combination of strategies are offered including physical, psychological and pharmacological.
-The multidisciplinary team includes a pediatrician, nurse practitioner, psychiatrist, psychologist, pharmacist, physiotherapist, social worker, occupational therapist, therapeutic recreation specialist, nurses, and teachers.
-The team will work together with families in a coordinated and individualized manner.
-The service offers a 4-week intensive rehabilitation service where clients spend two weeks admitted to our inpatient program and two weeks as day-treatment clients.
-The psychologist provides brief social-emotional assessment and intervention to clients.
-This includes individual therapy using a variety of modalities (e.g., behavioural, CBT, mindfulness).
-Interns can expect to be involved in individual therapy with youth, as well as offering consultation on an interdisciplinary team.
-They may also gain exposure to group therapies.
+The Get Up and Go: Persistent Pediatric Pain Service is the first in-patient intensive interdisciplinary persistent pediatric pain service in Canada.
+It serves children, youth (with the majority of clients being adolescents), and families who have been emotionally, impacted socially. physically, and/or academically chronic/persistent pain (e.g., missing school on a regular basis, withdrawing from friends, social activities and other interests, reduced physical function and participation, experiencing increased stress and/or symptoms of anxiety and depression) and who have expressed readiness for an intensive rehabilitation service.
+Since pain is a complex phenomenon, a variety of approaches to treatment are often required to help clients achieve their goals, including physical, psychological and pharmacological strategies.
+Therefore, the multidisciplinary team includes a pediatrician, nurse practitioner, psychiatrist, psychologists, pharmacist, physiotherapists, social workers, occupational therapists, therapeutic recreation specialists, dietitians, nurses, and teachers, among others.
+The team works together with families in a coordinated and individualized manner over a 4-week intensive period, where clients spend two weeks as inpatients and two weeks as daytreatment clients.
+The psychologists provide brief (8 sessions) social-emotional intervention to clients.
+This may include brief psychodiagnostic assessment (where appropriate) and individual therapy using a variety of modalities (e.g., behavioural, Acceptance and Commitment Therapy (ACT), and mindfulness).
+Psychologists work as part of the mental health team and consult regularly with the psychiatrist (who offers family therapy) and social workers (who provide individual parent support, parent groups, and mindfulness groups for clients).
+The overall treatment approach is guided by the principles of ACT.
+Interns can expect to be involved in the multidisciplinary team intake interview, individual therapy with youth and group supervision and consultation in weekly mental health rounds, as well as offering consultation on an interdisciplinary team (including weekly Rounds and team meetings).
+They may also gain exposure to psychoeducational groups (parent and client) and family therapy (conducted by the psychiatrist).